George0118/DistributedSystems---Blockchain/README.md

 2. Install dependencies: `pip install -r requirements.txt`

 ## Usage
-1.Start the application by running the `running_script.py` file from N separate terminals.
+1. Start the application by running the `running_script.py` file from N separate terminals.
 Provide the IP address, port number, number of nodes, and block capacity as arguments.

-   e.g. For N=5 and Capacity=10. if the bootstrap node's IP address and port are `(127.0.0.1, 40000)` and you are running locally, execute the following commands from different terminals:
+   For example, for N=5 and Capacity=10.
+If the bootstrap node's IP address and port are `(127.0.0.1, 40000)` and you are running locally, execute the following commands from different terminals:

    ```bash
    python running_script.py 127.0.0.1 40000 5 10